Regularity of the Optimal Stopping Problem for Jump Diffusions: Main results

-Here, $C$ is the Lipschitz constant of $\phi(\cdot, t)$ on $\R$, $z\in \R$ satisfies $|z-x|<|y|$, the second inequality in \eqref{eq:Isubeps} follows from the mean value theorem, and $D$ is the Lipschitz constant of $\partial_x \phi(\cdot, t)$ in a neighborhood of $x$.
+Here, the first inequality follows from the Lipschitz continuity of $\phi(\cdot, t)$ and the assumption that $|h|\leq |y|$; the mean value theorem implies the second equality in \eqref{eq:Isubeps} where $z$ satisfies $|z-x|<|h|$; the last inequality holds due to the Lipschitz continuity of $\partial_x \phi(\cdot, t)$ in an $\epsilon$-neighborhood of $x$.
 However, the value function $u$, in general, does not have these regularity properties mentioned above.
 We only know from Lemma~3.1 in \cite{pham-control} that $u$ is Lipschitz continuous in $x$ and $1/2-$H\"{o}lder continuous in $t$.
-However, we will see that the integral term $Iu$ is well defined in the classical sense, see Lemma~\ref{lemma:infinite-var-holder}.
+Nevertheless, we will see that the integral term $Iu$ is well defined in the classical sense in Lemma~\ref{lemma:infinite-var-holder} below.
 In fact, more is true as we show in the next theorem, which is the main result of the paper.

 \begin{thm} Let Assumptions~\ref{ass: coeff}, \ref{ass: Levy measure}, and \ref{ass: payoff} hold.
 Then $u\in W^{2,1}_{p, loc}(\R \times (0,T))$ for any integer $p\in (1, \infty)$.
 Moreover, $u$ solves \eqref{eq:varineq-u} for almost every point in $E_T$. \end{thm}